CAChelsey/ecosystem/projects/shoebill coin.md

 status: Live
 ---

-Shoebill Coin is a meme coin designed to acquire people’s attention to endangered species like the Shoebill and raise the attention to our environment.
+Shoebill Coin is a meme coin designed to bring people’s attention to endangered species like the Shoebill and raise environmental awareness.